pallebone/StrictBlockPAllebone/README.md

 I found that unfortunatly while 80% or so of malicious IP's were caught, quite a lot still got through.
 As I wanted a greater net of blocked IP's, ie around 99%+ of malicious IP's blocked, I started creating my own list manually each day after manually reviewing the logs on my firewall.

 This means that the list is only updated, manually, on days I check my logs.
 Typically this is each day during the week, not at all on weekends, and if I go on holiday there may be a week when its not updated.
-For this reason, there is no real point in updating the IP blocklist on your firewall more often than around every 7 days.
-This is the value I am expecting you to use in production.
+For this reason, there is no real point in updating the IP blocklist on your firewall more often than around every 7 days (Set this to 3 days if you are insistant you need it refreshed more often).
+7 days or 3 days are the values I am expecting you to use in production (and use myself).

 The below guide shows how to implement the blocklist, and optionally, create an allowlist for any IP's that you personally find are blocked, but want to allow access to services without having to remove the entire blocklist to do so.